Mark Pigott: Philanthropy

-On a personal basis, Pigott has funded professorships and many scholarships at Stanford University, Gonzaga University, Cambridge University, and Trinity College, Dublin.
+On a personal basis, Pigott has funded professorships and scholarships at Stanford University, Gonzaga University, Cambridge University, and Trinity College, Dublin.

-Pigott holds seats on the Board of the Royal Shakespeare Company America, The British Library Foundation, St. George's Society (New York) Advisory Board, and Trinity College Foundation.
+Pigott holds seats on the board of the Royal Shakespeare Company America, The British Library Foundation, St. George's Society (New York) Advisory Board, and Trinity College Foundation.
 He is a life member of the National Gallery London, The British Library, Royal Society for the encouragement of Arts, Manufacture Commerce (RSA), and the Royal National Theatre, UK.
 Major philanthropy activities of his include strategic planning and implementation of capital projects at St Paul's Cathedral, London.
-An avid bibliophile, Pigott is involved in numerous projects benefiting the British Library and the Folger Shakespeare Library.
+A bibliophile, Pigott is involved in numerous projects benefiting the British Library.
 He established the annual Pigott Poetry Prize in Ireland (2014).
-For over a decade, his dedication to educating the next generation of leaders is evidenced by his participation as a lecturer at numerous graduate schools of business, including the University of Washington, Seattle University, Trinity College, Dublin and Cambridge University.
+He has lectured at graduate schools of business, including the University of Washington, Seattle University and Cambridge University.

 Personal life

 Pigott lives in Medina, Washington with his wife Cindy.
 He is a member of Augusta National Golf Club.